CRISalid-esr/SoVisuPlus/README.md

 #### For staging environment

-[//]: # (TODO update the docker procedure and Dockerfile with Keycloack integration)
+[//]: # 'TODO update the docker procedure and Dockerfile with Keycloack integration'

 1. Build the Docker image with `docker build -t sovisuplus:v0.1 -f ./docker/staging/Dockerfile .`
 2. Run the Docker container with `docker compose -f ./docker/staging/docker-compose.yml up -d`.
 3. The application is now available at `http://localhost:3002`.